 Over this time period, however, as RISC technology became more proven and accepted within the marketplace, especially in workstations, Digital's management became increasingly interested in having its own RISC machines.
-Senior managers were also being heavily lobbied by representatives from MIPS Computer Systems, Inc. to license its existing and future family of RISC chips rather than having Digital spend more time and money to develop its own proprietary RISC architecture, i.e., PRISM.
-Although PRISM was a cleaner, better engineered design that had significantly higher performance potential than the

-MIPS chip, the Digital team had not completely finished its design work; nor had the chip been fabricated.
+Senior managers were also being heavily lobbied by representatives from MIPS Computer Systems, Inc. to license its existing and future family of RISC chips.
+Although PRISM was a cleaner, better engineered design that had significantly higher performance potential than the MIPS chip, the Digital team had not completely finished its design work; nor had the chip been fabricated.
 More importantly, the associated computer and operating systems software were still in the development stage.
 MIPS, on the other hand, was much further along both in terms of hardware and software.
 Digital's senior executive committee decided it was more important for them to get a quick foothold in the open systems market than to wait for PRISM's more elegant but late design.
-Based on this rationale, Digital's management not only agreed to adopt the RISC architecture from MIPS, they also decided to cancel PRISM!
+Based on this rationale, Digital's senior leadership agreed to adopt the RISC architecture from MIPS - at the same time, however, they also decided to cancel PRISM!